 La Foa & Around

 On Grande Terre’s central west coast, the settlement of La Foa is a neat little town, 111km northwest of Noumea on RT1.
 La Foa is often seen as a staging point for exploring the nearby hotspots of Park of the Great Ferns, Farino, Sarraméa and Moindou.
-Moindou Introduction A 15-minute drive straight up RT1 north of La Foa, Moindou is a small village with a long history.
+Sarraméa Introduction Sarraméa, 15 minutes’ drive north of La Foa, sits in a lush valley surrounded by mountains.

 North of Hienghène